What's happening

 The tradition

 Capricorn is the cardinal earth sign, ruled by Saturn.
 Cardinal signs begin seasons; Capricorn begins winter, the half of the year when warmth has to be earned and stored.
-The tradition reads this as the season of structure, accountability, long projects, and the slow climb associated with Saturn's rulership.
+The tradition reads this as the season of structure, accountability, long projects, and the slow climb associated with Saturn's rulership — for one month, the principle of vitality reporting to the principle of time.
+Saturn's own sky condition colors each particular season: dignified, and the month's discipline feels like architecture; afflicted, and it can feel like mere weight, which is worth knowing in advance.

 How to work with it